 The Commonwealth Women in Planning (CWIP) Network focuses on gender equality and the participation of women in shaping the built environment.
-With this goal in mind, CWIP members will exchange knowledge, expertise, and experience on the role of women in the planning profession and the impact of planning and design on women’s safety, prosperity, and empowerment.
+With this goal in mind, CWIP members are exchanging knowledge, expertise, and experience on the role of women in the planning profession and the impact of planning and design on women’s safety, prosperity, and empowerment.

 Preliminary Goals and Objectives

 The Commonwealth Women in Planning Network has been developed to support CAP in its mission to advance the worldwide promotion of planning as a fundamental part of governance for sustainable human settlement.
 CWIP is dedicated to providing a gender-based lens through which we can examine the built environment, advance the Sustainable Development Goals, and support women in the Planning profession.
 Our manifesto proclaims the potential of planning and design to advance gender equality to achieve global economic, social, environmental and cultural objectives in cooperation with CAP member organizations.

 The Commonwealth Women in Planning Network aims to:

-Advance the UN Sustainable Development Goals; in particular Goal 5: Gender Equality, Goal 11: Sustainable Cities and Communities, and Goal 17: Partnerships for the Goals) through planning practice and research.
+Advance the UN Sustainable Development Goals (in particular Goal 5: Gender Equality, Goal 11: Sustainable Cities and Communities, and Goal 17: Partnerships for the Goals) through planning practice and research.

-Develop, maintain, and advance partnerships with CAP member organizations, UN Women, Women in Cities International, Women Transforming Cities, and others; and
+Advance partnerships with CAP member organizations, UN Women, Women in Cities International, Women Transforming Cities, and others to enhance our collaborative thinking.

-Develop a toolkit for professional planners to assist them in applying a gender lens to planning projects around the globe.
+Develop a toolkit for professional planners to assist them in applying a gender lens to planning projects and research around the globe.